josmanperez/ContactsRealmGraphQL/README.md

 `nodemon index.js --exec babel-node -e js`

 You will need to have available **port 5001** to run this project.
 If not please change it in the `docker-compose.yml`as well as in the `Dockerfile`

+## Without docker

+You could also run this project without **docker**.
+You need to have `nodejs` and a package manager like `npn`.
+Just run this commands in the root folder of this project.

+1. `npm install`
+2. `nodemon index.js --exec babel-node -e js`

 If everything runs ok, then when heading to:
 ```